 - Typical download speeds – 10-100 Mbps.

 Internet Speeds Explained

-In Maine, the download speeds for residential broadband services range from 768 kbps to 15 Mbps.
+In Maine, the download speeds for residential broadband services range from 10 Mbps to 1,000 Mbps.
 In practical terms, download speed affects how long it takes for a web page to load or to download pictures, or the quality of streaming video.
-For example, Netflix recommends a broadband connection of at least 1.5 Mbps to stream movies online, at least 3 Mbps to stream DVD quality video, and at least 5 Mbps for HD quality video.
+For example, Netflix recommends a broadband connection of at least 3 Mbps to stream movies online, at least 5 Mbps to stream HD-DVD quality video, and at least 15 Mbps for 4K/UHD quality video.